The loop is a simpler version of the while loop that we learned in the previous lesson. It has the same components as while loop.

 Example Explained

-First the variables number and total are initialized.
+First the variables and

 total = 0;